How to Install Magento 2 Two Factor Authentication

 “Two-factor authentication (2FA) is a way to add additional security to your account.
 The first “factor” is your usual password that is standard for any account.
 The second “factor” is a verification code retrieved from an app on a mobile device or computer.”

 Explaining in simple terms, it is an additional layer of security beyond the login credentials.
 The strong passwords are also not enough to protect your data.
 Hence, Google recommends implementing two-factor authentication on each site!
+The store owner can enable or disable the Magento 2 2FA depending on the needs.

 As far as Magento 2 stores are concerned, the admin panel is where all the important store, orders and customers data can be accessed.
 Securing it is utmost important.
 Fortunately, for Magento 2, the default two-factor authentication is available and hence here’s the tutorial to install Magento 2 two factor authentication.
 Installation of two-factor authentication in Magento 2 enables two-step verification for all the users attempting to access the Magento 2 admin panel from all the devices.